 3. Pinned comment CTA to your hub (site, pre-save, store).

+4. End screens linking to playlists so new viewers keep watching.
 Keep quality controlled: consistent framing, readable titles, strong thumbnails.
 Record two or three pieces per session to stay ahead.

 How this supports labels and managers